People

 Project Coordinators and Research Assistants

 Maia Karpinsky is a post-baccalaureate research coordinator in the Harrop Lab.
-Maia graduated in from Marquette University (May 2022, B.A.
-Psychology), where she worked as an undergraduate research assistant in the Aging, Imaging and Memory Lab and the Improving Child and Family Interventions Lab.
+She graduated from Marquette University (May 2022, B.A.
+Psychology), where she worked as an undergraduate research assistant in the Aging, Imaging and Memory Lab (Dr. Kristy Nielson) and the CARE Lab for Youth Mental Health Equity (Dr. Lindsay Holly).
 Following graduation, Maia worked as a research assistant in various neuroscience and psychology labs at the University of Minnesota and worked clinically as a residential mental health counselor for adolescents.
-Maia plans to pursue her PhD in Clinical Psychology and is interested in focusing on adolescent mental health, suicidal thoughts and behaviors, and risk factors that may be unique to autistic populations.
-Outside of lab, Maia enjoys knitting, reading, drinking too much coffee, and going for walks with her dog, Isla.
+Maia plans to pursue a doctoral degree in Clinical or Developmental Psychology focusing on risk and protective factors for negative mental health outcomes & suicidal thoughts and behaviors that may be unique to autistic females.
+Outside of lab, Maia enjoys knitting, reading, drinking too much coffee, and playing with her dogs Isla and Wallace.

 Email: karpinm@ad.unc.edu CV: MaiaKarpinskyCV